costs-to-expect/api/README.md

 ## Summary routes

-Eventually, there will be a summary route for every API GET endpoint.
+Eventually, there will be a summary route for every API collection GET endpoint.
 Until that point, the summary routes that exists are detailed below.
-Some use GET parameters to breakdown the data, one example being `v2/summary/resource-types/{resource_type_id}/items`.
-Review the OPTIONS request for each summary route to see the supported parameters, these should largely match the non summary route.
+Some allow GET parameters to breakdown the data, one example being `v2/summary/resource-types/{resource_type_id}/items`.

+Review the OPTIONS request for each summary route to see the supported parameters, these should largely match the matching non-summary route.

 | HTTP Verb(s) | Route |
 | :--- | :--- |